tableaunoir/documentation/timeline.md

 ## Animation mode!

-Tableaunoir stores your course but also its evolution.
+Tableaunoir stores your course but also its evolution in the timeline.
 If you want all the states of your blackboard, click on the animation/replay button in the toolbar:

 ![buttonReplay](img/buttonReplay.png)